asamallab/IMPPAT2/README.md

 The above scripts have been provided with information on required packages and input files for their execution.

-### Citation
+## Citation
-In case you use the codes or data herein, please cite the manuscript:<br/>
+In case you use the codes herein, please cite the manuscript:<br/>
 <i>IMPPAT 2.0: an enhanced and expanded phytochemical atlas of Indian medicinal plants</i>, R. P. Vivek-Ananth, Karthikeyan Mohanraj, Ajaya Kumar Sahoo and Areejit Samal*.
 Manuscript in submission.

-We welcome suggestions from researchers in academia and industry for future improvements of our database.